mcp-ui and fast-agent

 Advanced Configuration

-To create configuration files for advanced configuration, use the fast-agent setup
+To create configuration files for advanced configuration, use the fast-agent setup command.

-settings, or configure servers to use custom headers.
+This allows you to configure some mcp-ui settings, or configure servers to use custom headers.

 The following options are available: